 How a Microwave Actually Works

-Water is a polar molecule, which is why foods with a high water content warm up too quickly in a microwave.
+Water is a polar molecule, which is why foods with a high water content warm up too quickly in a microwave due to the dielectric properties of water.

 Photo of a man removing prepackaged food from a microwave oven